ariavelasquez/ariavelasquez/README.md

 I'm a journalist based in Chicago.
 I write a newsletter called Labor Pains.
 In my past lives I've been many things, and in my future lives I'll be many more things.
 Right now, I'm just a girl trying to learn Python and R with Steven Universe episodes playing in the background.

 🤔 I’m looking for help with: learning Python and how to scrape federal databases.

 👯 I’m looking to collaborate on: stories about labor, unions and work.

 💬 Ask me about: Real Housewives and the Celebreality era of VH1.
 I have thoughts.

-📫 How to reach me: aj.velasquez192@gmail.com
+📫 How to reach me: You can find me on Signal @ariasnaps.11.
 <!--
 **ariavelasquez/ariavelasquez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.